Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 Firewall Rules Logging can **only record TCP and UDP** connections.
 For other protocols, use **Packet Mirroring**.
 Firewall Rules Logging can generate a **lot of data**, which might have a **cost implication**.
 **Logs Explorer** to view logs in real time or to configure exports.

+#### Load balancers
+Logs all the load balancing **requests sent to your load balancer**.
+To know how each connection is routed to serving backends.
+These logs can be used for debugging and analyzing your **user traffic**.